RayHightower/RayHightower.com/_posts/2016-01-04-how-to-make-lunrjs-jekyll-work-together.markdown

 ```

 Note that `search.js` looks at fields defined by `search_data.json`.
-The `{ booste: 10 }` parameter tells lunr.js to give extra weight to words in the content section of each blog post.
+The `{ boost: 10 }` parameter tells lunr.js to give extra weight to words in the content section of each blog post.
 You might choose to boost a different field depending on what's most important on your blog or site.

 ### Create the search_data.json Template